- Became a Communist in the aftermath of the 1992 "Rodney King riots" in Los Angeles

-As of July 2007, Jones, as a representative of the Ella Baker Center for Human Rights, was affiliated to United for Peace and Justice.
+As of July 2007, Jones, as a representative of the Ella Baker Center for Human Rights, was affiliated with the United for Peace and Justice coalition.

 Soon after attending the Clinton Global Initiative in September 2007, Jones launched Green For All, a non-governmental organization “dedicated to building an inclusive green economy strong enough to lift people out of poverty.”
 A major funder of Green for All was George Soros's Open Society Institute.

 According to Jones, America is plagued by “eco-apartheid,” where low-income people typically live in more polluted environments than wealthy people.
 In a January 2008 speech, Jones said: “The white polluters and the white environmentalists are essentially steering poison into the people-of-color communities because they don’t have a racial justice framework.”